 Think of it as an extension of the omni-channel approach: customers need to know they can talk to you via a channel of their choice — email, chat, direct message, phone, or (for those who prefer it) letter.

-Getting customer feedback right like this is a double-whammy: Not only does it help bring down complaints, it actually raises satisfaction.
+Getting customer feedback right like this is a double-whammy: Not only does it help bring down complaints, but it actually raises satisfaction.

 Because being listened to (and having appropriate action taken on your comments) is an experience which delights customers.